 The

---delete-dataflag removes the application and all user data including custom brushes, saved settings, tool presets, and export history.
+--delete-dataflag removes the application along with all user data, including custom brushes, saved settings, tool presets, and export history.
 Back up any important customizations from~/.var/app/org.gimp.GIMP/before proceeding.

 Conclusion

-GIMP is now installed and verified on your Fedora system with the version check confirming functionality.
-Whether you chose the distribution package for stable system integration or the Flatpak build for newer releases, you can launch the editor from the terminal or desktop menu and begin working with layers, masks, and filters for photo editing and graphic design.
-Consider enabling RPM Fusion on Fedora for additional codec libraries that improve compatibility with formats like HEIF and RAW camera files, and set up DNF Automatic to keep GIMP and other packages current with minimal manual intervention.
+You now have GIMP installed and verified on your Fedora system, ready for photo editing, graphic design, and digital art creation.
+Whether you chose the DNF package for stable system integration or the Flatpak build for sandboxed isolation, you can launch the editor from the terminal or desktop menu and start working with layers, masks, filters, and color correction tools.
+To expand GIMP’s format support for HEIF images and RAW camera files, consider enabling RPM Fusion on Fedora for additional codec libraries.
+For hands-off package maintenance, set up DNF Automatic on Fedora to keep GIMP and your other packages current without manual intervention.